FREQUENTLY ASKED QUESTIONS ABOUT LICE

 The primary way you can get head lice is when your head comes in direct contact with the head of an infested individual.
 Head-to-head contact like that doesn’t guarantee that the infestation will spread, but it gives lice the best opportunity to move from the hair of the infested person to your hair.

-Head lice don’t jump, swim or fly.
+Head lice don’t jump, swim, or fly.
 Without strands of hair to grab with the claws on their legs, they have trouble getting around at all.
-However, they can crawl pretty quickly along the hair, so if your hair comes in contact with an infested head, it doesn’t take much for a louse to hitch a ride on a strand of your hair and make its way to your scalp.
+However, they can crawl pretty quickly along with the hair, so if your hair comes in contact with an infested head, it doesn’t take much for a louse to hitch a ride on a strand of your hair and make its way to your scalp.